evoneutron/melon/README.rst

 Melon is a lightweight package meant to simplify data processing for Deep Learning.

-| It removes the need for boilerplate code to pre-process the data prior to (model) training or inference.
+| It removes the need for boilerplate code to pre-process the data prior to (model) training, testing and inference.
 | It aims at standardizing data serialization and manipulation approaches, and simplifies model training.
 |
 | The default formats align with the requirements by frameworks such as **Tensorflow** / **PyTorch**.